Conducting Rural Health Research, Needs Assessment, and Program Evaluation

 What are common data collection methods used in research, assessment, and evaluation?

 Many methods are available to gather evidence.
 Selecting the appropriate methods will depend on the questions you have in mind, the resources and expertise available, and time and geographic constraints.
+While this is not an exhaustive list, it covers some of the more common tools.

-Surveys use set of questions, which can be asked in-person, by phone, on a paper form, or online.
+Surveys use sets of questions, which can be asked in-person, by phone, on a paper form, or online.
 These questions can be targeted to an individual, such as a rural resident or healthcare professional, or to an institution, such as a rural hospital.
-A survey, or questionnaire, might be used by itself for point-in-time information, or might be targeted to before and after an intervention, to see if there is a change in circumstance.
+A survey, or questionnaire, might be used by itself for point-in-time information, or might be targeted to before and after an intervention to see if there is a change in circumstance.

-Interviews are discussions between an interviewee and another person, who may represent themselves individually or represent an institution.
+Interviews are discussions between an interviewer and another person, who may represent themselves individually or represent an institution.
 Interviews are less structured than surveys.
 A key informant interview, for example, is used to find out in-depth information about a community or organization by asking a stakeholder for their insights.

-Focus groups are like group interviews.
+Focus groups are group interviews.
 A facilitator leads a gathering of participants, all of whom share some common characteristic, such as living in the same rural community or belonging to a similar stakeholder group.
 Like the interview, a focus group is less structured than a survey.
 Because of interactions among the participants, it may offer rich insights that would not be obtained individually.

 Observation involves the investigator watching participants do something that is of interest.
 For example, a study might observe how healthcare workers interact with a telemedicine program in providing care to patients.
+Observation is also common in program evaluation.

 Abstraction is the process of taking data from existing records.
 For example, a study could involve pulling specific information from a set of medical records to determine if best practices were followed.